karencfisher/simple-chat/readme.md

 ## Simple voice chat with GPT-3

 Maybe the simplest voice chat with GPT-3 one can build?
-Using SpeechRecognition to convert speech to text (using the Google speech recongition engine), passing to GPT-3 via the OpenAI API, and then converting the resulting text to speech using Coqui TTS and simple audio.
+Using SpeechRecognition to convert speech to text (using the Google speech recongition engine), passing the text to GPT-3 via the OpenAI API, and then converting the resulting text to speech using Coqui TTS and simple audio.

 Developed and test on Windows 10.